-In an active system, there will always be a difference between the assets and the present value of all future benefits.
+In an active system, it is typical for there to be a shortfall between the assets and the present value of all future benefits.
 An actuarial valuation determines a schedule of future contributions that will provide for this funding in an orderly fashion.